Batavia Downs Gaming & Hotel Inducts Driving Legend, Gaston Guindon, to Hall of Fame

 Must be 18 years of age or older to play video gaming machines or wager on horses.
 Please play responsibly.

 Wagering on horse racing and playing Video Gaming Machines is entertaining and fun when done in a responsible manner.
-If you or someone you know has a gambling problem, please call for 24-hour assistance at 1-877-8 HOPE NY or click HERE to visit the NY Council on Problem Gambling Support Directory.
-Click HERE for more information on our Voluntary Self-Exclusion Program.
+If you or someone you know has a gambling problem, please call for 24-hour assistance at 1-877-8 HOPE NY* or click HERE to visit the NY Council on Problem Gambling Support Directory.
+Click HERE for more information on our Voluntary Self-Exclusion Program. *Standard rates may apply.